realpython/realpython-blog/2015/2015-04-27-scaffold-a-flask-project.markdown

 $ source env/bin/activate
 ```

-> Yes, this article utilizes Python 3.5; however, the final script is compatible with both Python 2 and 3.
+> Tis article utilizes Python 3.5; however, the final script is compatible with both Python 2 and 3.

 ## 1st Task - The Structure